 Central to their philosophy was the notion that young people thrive around adults who are in touch with their own creativity and have a passion for making this world a better place.
 So from the start they focused on training adults to be the best possible teaching artists, youth workers, teachers, and mentors.
 Over the next ten years the Power of Hope program flourished in North America and British Columbia, Canada.

-Through a connection with Bead for Life, a poverty eradication program in Kampala, Uganda, Charlie and Peggy took the Creative Empowerment Model internationally in 2006.
-Two years later, in partnership with entrepreneur Ian Watson, they founded Partners for Youth Empowerment to expand the international work.
+Through a connection with Bead for Life, a poverty eradication program in Kampala, Uganda, Charlie and Peggy took the Creative Empowerment Model to Uganda in 2006.
+Soon after, they met Ian Watson, an entrepreneur whose daughter had benefitted from Power of Hope Camp.
+Ian suggested joining with Charlie and Peggy to found Partners for Youth Empowerment to expand the international work.
+With his experience in international business, Ian provided crucial guidance on how to spread the Creative Empowerment Model globally.
 The new organization quickly gathered steam, sparking new partnerships with youth organizations in Brazil, Colombia, Canada, South Africa, India, and beyond.
 Partners for Youth Empowerment continues to forge new partnerships each year, and in 2015 expanded its offerings to include Creative Classroom Trainings for teachers and schools.
 The Creative Empowerment Model is currently in practice on five continents, fueling effective, transformative empowerment programs for young people.

 As our network has grown, so too has the calling to provide ongoing resources and support to the youth workers, teachers, and other adult mentors around the world who use the Creative Empowerment Model in their work.
 Whether its social workers supporting young people with HIV/AIDS in Uganda, or facilitators training community leaders in rural South Africa, or youth workers training teachers near Bangalore, India, we endeavor to stay connected with all practitioners who have come through our trainings and help maximize their impact.
 Our extensive online network of more than 10,000 creative change-makers allows us to reach out and build community that persists long after trainings end.